billyramundo/execute-python-api/README.md

 ### Example request:
 The markdown syntax causes problems if I try to directly place a script here in the curl request, so you can use the make_python_script directory in this project to make your own.

 Just write a python script in the script.py file (or there is an example there already).
 Then run the create_request.py file, which will output correctly formatted json to the payload.json file.
-Then you can run the below command (from the same directory) to try out the service.
+Then you can run the below command to try out the service.
+You must be in the make_python_script directory for this command to work as-is (you will have to change the path to payload.json otherwise)

+#### Local testing:
 curl -X POST http://127.0.0.1:8080/execute -H "Content-Type: application/json" --data @payload.json

+#### Publicly Accessible Google Cloud Run Service:
+curl -X POST https://execute-python-868716487270.us-central1.run.app/execute -H "Content-Type: application/json" --data @payload.json